 Within 28 days of filing your claim, the BWC will decide whether to deny or allow your claim.
 If you disagree with the BWC’s decision, you can file an appeal within 14 days.
 If your claim is approved, you or the provider will be reimbursed for medical expenses.
 If you are unable to work for eight or more days as a result of your work-related injury, you will be paid a percentage of the wages you lost.

-The Columbus workers compensation attorneys at Jones Law Group do everything that is in our power to get you full and fair compensation for your injuries.
+The Columbus workers compensation attorney at Jones Law Group do everything that is in our power to get you full and fair compensation for your injuries.
 Call (614) 545-9998 or contact us online for a free consultation with our Ohio workers compensation lawyer if you or a loved one has been injured on the job.

 When you sustain an injury at work, report it immediately to your employer.